fernando-horita-siratuti/The-Simon-Game/README.md

 Enjoy testing your memory skills with this classic game!
 Share your high scores and challenge your friends.

+## 💭 Credits

+I would like to thank [Angela Yu](https://github.com/angelabauer) for providing this great exercise from her [course](https://www.udemy.com/course/the-complete-web-development-bootcamp/?couponCode=LOCLZDOFFPBRCTRL).

 ---

 ## 📪 Contact Me